These minutes are unofficial until reviewed and approved by the Board of County Commissioners as official.

 3. There were no public comments.

-Alicia requested an executive session for a non-elected personnel matter.
-Commissioner Wiens moved to enter into executive session from 12:32 to 12:50 for a non-elected personnel matter at the Health Department.
-The motion carried unanimously following a second by Commissioner Wilson.
-County Counselor Scott Bush was present for the session.
+21. Commissioner Wiens requested an executive session.
+Commissioner McCloud moved to enter into executive session from 1:50 to 2:05 for a non-elected personnel matter concerning policy.
+The motion carried unanimously following a second by Commissioner Wiens.